Sacramento International Airport: Road

 The airport is accessed via Airport Boulevard directly from Interstate 5 at exit 528.
 The following can be reached via I-5 within 10 miles (16.09 km) of the airport: Interstate 80, CA-113, U.S. Route 50 and CA-99.
 A new entryway into the airport, which involves extending Elkhorn Boulevard from its former western terminus at Power Line Road to the Crossfield Drive/Airport Boulevard interchange, provides a direct connection from the airport to CA-99 at exit 307.
 The one-mile (1.6 km) extension project, which broke ground on April 29, 2023, was expected to be completed by the end of 2023, but was pushed back to 2024.
 Construction of the extension was eventually completed and was officially opened to traffic on May 21, 2024.

 Public transit

-Yolobus bus No. 42A connects the airport to Sacramento, Woodland and Davis.
-Sacramento Regional Transit bus Express No. 142 and Yolobus bus No. 42B connect directly from downtown Sacramento to SMF.
+Yolobus routes 42A (clockwise) and 42B (counter-clockwise) connect the airport with downtown Sacramento, West Sacramento, Woodland and Davis.

+Sacramento Regional Transit route 142 provides non-stop service between downtown Sacramento and the airport.